Download your residential app now

-It's a good idea to download Home at Halls before you arrive on campus, but just remember that you won't be able to log in or use the app until you have arrived and checked in to your room.
+It's a good idea to download Home at Halls before you arrive on campus so you have it ready to go, although you won't be able to access all of Home at Halls features until after you've arrived on campus and checked in at reception.

-One of Home at Halls most useful features is allowing you to report any faults or defects in your accommodation online or via the app.
-If you find a fault, defect or maintenance issue in your accommodation your should report it as soon as possible by navigating to the issue reporting menu tile, and completing the form.
+One of Home at Halls most useful features is allowing you to report any faults, defects or issues in your accommodation via the app.
+If you find a fault, defect or maintenance issue in your accommodation you should report it as soon as possible by navigating to the issue reporting menu tile, and completing the form.

-Once a defect/fault has been logged it will be sent to our Estates maintenance teams.
-How quickly the repair will take place depends on the severity of the fault (take a look at our response times below) or you can also check on the status of your report within the Home at Halls app.
+Once an issue has been logged it will be sent to our Estates maintenance teams.
+How quickly the repair will take place depends on the severity of the fault (take a look at our response times below).

 We have different response times based on the nature of your reported defect.
 Maintenance work takes place between 08.00-16.00, Monday to Friday.
 Therefore, if you have an emergency outside of this time please contact Campus Security.

-If you cannot report a defect using the app, please try using the Home at Halls online pages or visit your college reception.
+If you cannot report a defect using the app visit your college reception.
 If you have an emergency defect you should report this to reception (or Security if out of hours) at the earliest opportunity.
 More information about defect reporting is available online.